w314/notes/javaNotes/javaBasics.md

 - `Block scope` - Only exist within the specific control flow block (for, while, etc.)

 > If I define a variable within a method, how can I access its value outside of the method?

+#### Static Keyword

+The static keyword in Java is mainly used for memory management.
+The static keyword in Java is used to share the same variable or method of a given class.

+When a member is declared static, it can be accessed before any objects of its class are created, and without reference to any object.

+A static variable is a variable of a class that isn’t associated with an instance of a class.

+Instead, the variable belongs to the class itself.

+As a result, you can access the static variable without first creating a class instance.

+> What is the difference between calling an instance method and a static method?

+A static method is a method of a class that isn’t associated with an instance of a class.

+Instead, the method belongs to the class itself.

+As a result, you can access the static method without first creating a class instance.

+##### How to use Static members

+- within same class: just use name of member
+- in another class: use class name and then name of member using dot notation
+- example:
+  - Math.min(4, 5)
+  - Math.PI

 ### Classes